Website icon Xpert.Digital

 Shareholder structure of the gas company Gazprom – Image: Xpert.Digital

-The statistics show the shareholder structure of the gas company Gazprom in 2020.
-In the year mentioned, the Bank of New York Mellon owned around 17 percent of the shares in the world's largest natural gas production company Gazprom.
-Gazprom became a public company in 1992 and was previously a Russian state-owned company.
-In 2020, the Russian state's aggregate shares in Gazprom were just over 50 percent.
+This statistic shows the shareholder structure of the gas company Gazprom in 2020.
+In that year, Bank of New York Mellon owned approximately 17 percent of the shares of Gazprom, the world's largest natural gas producer.
+Gazprom became a joint-stock company in 1992 and was previously a Russian state-owned enterprise.
+In 2020, the Russian state's aggregate stake in Gazprom amounted to just over 50 percent.

 ² As of December 31, 2020, OAO Rosneftgaz held a total of 74.55% of the shares of OAO Rosgazifikatsiya.

-³ American Depositary Receipt (ADR), stock certificates or depositary receipts issued by US depository banks.
-As of December 31, 2020, the Bank of New York Mellon traded with ADR on Gazprom shares in the specified amount.
+³ American Depositary Receipt (ADR), share certificates or depositary receipts issued by US depositary banks.
+As of December 31, 2020, Bank of New York Mellon traded ADRs on Gazprom shares in the specified amount.

 Shareholder structure of the Russian gas company Gazprom in 2020